riannisaw/Uncleaned-Laptop-Data/README.md

 The goal of this project is to identify the factors that contribute the price of laptop.
 By performing a data analysis using SQL, this project aims to clean the data, which is important to the data to be tidy to provide valuable insights to analyze.

 ### Project Structure
-#### sql
-- 01_schema
-  creating table and input the dataset
-- 02_data_cleaning
-  Assesses data quality and applies cleaning steps such as type casting, missing value handling, and standardization.
-- 03_eda
-  Performs univariate, bivariate, and multivariate analysis entirely in SQL to explore laptop characteristics and pricing patterns.

-### Project Structure
 #### SQL

 <details>